duckduckgo/duckduckhack-docs/duckduckhack/walkthroughs/forum-lookup.md

-# How to Make a Forum Lookup
+# How to Make an API-Based Lookup

+Some of the coolest Instant Answers are those that bring external APIs directly into search results.

-Some of our most popular Instant Answers have been direct access to forums, such as [Stack Overflow](https://duck.co/ia/view/stack_overflow) or [Reddit](https://duck.co/ia/view/reddit_search).
-We'd love to see more community wisdom made part of search results, and this tutorial is one example of how to do that.
+One application of these include direct access to forums, such as [Stack Overflow](https://duck.co/ia/view/stack_overflow) or [Reddit](https://duck.co/ia/view/reddit_search).
+We'd love to see more communities made part of search results, and this tutorial is an example of how to do that.

-Together we'll build an Instant Answer that directly displays Hacker News posts alongside DuckDuckGo.com search results:
+**Together we'll build an Instant Answer that directly displays Hacker News posts alongside DuckDuckGo.com search results:**

 ![](https://talsraviv.gitbooks.io/duckduckhackdocs/content/duckduckhack/assets/hacker news search.png)